g002alghisi/WPA3-testing-platform/Hostapd/README.md

 ## Few words about the Hostapd version...
 The specific version of `hostapd` is the 2.10, and it has been directly built from the source code that can be found on the Ubuntu repository.
 This is required because the same version of the program obtained by doing `sudo apt install hostapd` doesn't properly support WPA3 with SAE-PK (instead, bare WPA3).
 Additional information can be found in the [README](Src/README.md) file in the `Build/` folder.

-## Access Point configuration
+## Work flow
-To setup wireless LANs with different security protocol, different `.conf` files for `hostapd` have been created.
-In particular, `ap.sh` allows to directly select the desired `.conf` file (between the ones specified in the code directly) by means of a string parameter.
+In general, APs created with `hostapd` can be configured by editing special `.conf` files.
+However, to easily work with different settings, `ap.sh` allows to directly select the desired `.conf` file (between the ones specified in the code directly) by means of a string parameter.<br>
+In short, to turn on the AP it is enough to

-In order to work with WPA3 SAE-PK, a special PSK is required.
-To do it, the original script `sae_pk_gen` is used.
-This can be found in the `hostapd` repository, but should be compiled from scratch following the tutorial at [https://github.com/vanhoefm/hostap-wpa3](https://github.com/vanhoefm/hostap-wpa3).
+To use WPA3 SAE-PK, a special PSK is required and has to be specified in the reative `.conf` file.
+To do it, the program `sae_pk_gen` is used.
+This shall be compiled from scratch following the [README](Build/] in the `Build/` directory.